oracle-samples/oracle-timesten-samples/containers/README_quickstart.md

 * This package (Dockerfile, associated scripts and content) extracted on the host.
 From now on we will refer to the top level directory (containers) as ***pkgdir***.

 * The ability to login to the [Oracle Container Registry](https://container-registry.oracle.com) and pull images.
-You will need your login credentials during the image build process.
-This implies that (a) you have a valid oracle.com login (free to create) and (b) that you have logged into the [Oracle Container Registry](https://container-registry.oracle.com) and accepted the license agreement.
+You need a valid Oracle account, acceptance of the image license agreement, and an authentication token generated from the profile **Auth Token** menu.
+Use the token, not the Oracle account password, when prompted for the registry password.
+See [Generating an Oracle Container Registry authentication token](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/registries.html#registry_ocr_token) for details.

 ## Important Note

 It is not _required_ to use any of the provided convenience scripts to build the image or run the container.
-The scripts are provided as a convenience that leverages the central point of configuration (the **container.cfg** file) and they also serve to illustrate the required docker commands for the various functions.
+The scripts are provided as a convenience that leverages the central point of configuration (the **container.cfg** file) and they also illustrate the Docker commands used by this workflow.

 ## Build configuration